chronoxor/NetCoreServer/README.md

 If you'd rather enter in the commands to generate the cert manually, here is the list in order:

+## Production
+Depending on your project, you may need to purchase a traditional SSL certificate signed by a Certificate Authority.
+If you, for instance, want some else's web browser to talk to your WebSocket project, you'll need a traditional SSL certificate.

 ## Certificate Authority

 * Create CA private key